Attribution

 • utm_campaign: This tracks your marketing campaign name, indicating the specific marketing campaign, promotion, or ad that triggered your visitors’ clicks.
 Given the multitude of campaigns that marketing teams typically handle simultaneously, this parameter provides the necessary detail to track and compare individual campaign performance.

-• utm_medium: This parameter helps you identify which medium your visitors are using when visiting your website (e.g., email, social media, cost-per-click ads).
-This parameter is key to answer which channels are driving the most valuable traffic to your website.
+• utm_medium: This parameter helps you identify which medium your visitors use when visiting your website (e.g., email, social media, cost-per-click ads).
+This parameter is key to answering which channels are driving the most valuable traffic to your website.

 • utm_source: The source parameter complements the medium by offering more granularity about the origin of website traffic.
 For instance, given that 'social' can represent various platforms, the source parameter is where you’ll be able to narrow down the specific platform your visitors originated from (Facebook, Twitter, LinkedIn, Instagram, etc.).